Bubnak/AI/README.md

 Dataset(samsum) : https://huggingface.co/datasets/Samsung/samsum

-Important Note: Due to Big file size the fine tuned pretrained model is not added in the gitHub.
+Important Note: Due to Big file size the fine tuned pretrained model and tokenizer is not added in the gitHub.
-If it is needed, then I can provide the google drive link.
+If it is needed, you can downloat it from  google drive https://drive.google.com/drive/folders/1zaebRlaAgLvc-T9DgG2M9B0ZrSgzr_72.

 Overview of the model training process: